-On this day, Kane Elgey chooses the Titans over the Sea Eagles, six clubs are fined for salary cap breaches, while John Hopoate turns up in no state to train.
+On this day, Akuila Uate runs rings around the Rabbitohs, Kane Elgey chooses the Titans over the Sea Eagles and six clubs are fined for salary cap breaches.

 St Kilda AFL club consider moves to relocate a Sydney league club to Melbourne.
 Their aim is to become partners in a multi-million dollar poker machine palace in Moorabbin.